RadoTheProgrammer/rubik-bld/README.md

 For plan, it check if you determine the right letter, for memo, it check if you memorize properly, and for do of course it check if it's executed properly.

 ## How to use
+I know this might be a bit complex to use, so if you have any questions, issues, or bugs, or something that is unclear or ambiguous, let me know in the issues.

 First, install python if you haven't, and clone this repository.

 Then install the requirements `pip install requirements.txt`

 And then, open the file `main.py`, you can edit the parameters at the very first lines.
-`ALGORITHM` is to put the scramble algorithm.
+`SCRAMBLE` is to put the scramble algorithm.

 `M_PLAN`, `M_MEMO`, `M_DO` are for choosing the modes you want to train, it toggles between True and False, and you can choose multiples

 Toggle `T_EDGES` and `T_CORNERS` to choose if you want to train for edges or corners, they are both True by defaults.

+There's also `FILE_DATA_SINGLE` and `FILE_DATA_ALL`, those are the files where your training data are exported, feel free to change them, by default it points to my data

 ### M_PLAN
 This mode is to train the planification.